sensu/sensu-docs/content/sensu-go/5.16/getting-started/sample-app.md

 sensuctl create --file go/config/assets/check-plugins.yaml
 {{< /highlight >}}

-**2. Now we can create a check to monitor the status of the dummy app that uses the `check-plugins` asset and the Slack pipeline.**
+**2. Create a check to monitor the status of the dummy app that uses the `check-plugins` asset and the Slack pipeline.**

 {{< highlight shell >}}
 sensuctl create --file go/config/checks/dummy-app-healthz.yaml
 {{< /highlight >}}

-**3. With the automated alert workflow in place, we can see the resulting events in the Sensu dashboard.**
+With the automated alert workflow in place, you can see the resulting events in the Sensu dashboard.

+**3. Sign in to the Sensu dashboard.**

-Sign in to the [Sensu dashboard](http://webui.sensu.local/signin) with your sensuctl username (`demo`) and password (`password`).
+Sign in to the [Sensu dashboard][7] with your sensuctl username (`demo`) and password (`password`).
-Since we're working within the `demo` namespace, select the `demo` namespace in the Sensu dashboard menu.
+Since you're working within the `demo` namespace, select the `demo` namespace in the Sensu dashboard menu.

 **4. Toggle the health of the dummy app to simulate a failure.**